bussidn/TimelinKata/README.md

 - the timeline has always at least 2 dates.
 - the dates are provided in a sorted way.

+It is really important to keep those two requirements in mind.
+You will be responsible for enforcing them.

 ### How to begin the kata

 To start the kata, simply clone the dedicated branch (normally associated with the session)